aichbauer/sabogr/README.md

 `npm install -g bower` and `npm install -g bower-installer`

-## assets folder
+#####  assets folder

-This folder is your public resource which gets pushed into the .tmp folder.
+This folder is your public resource which gets pushed by the Gruntfile.js in you root folder into the .tmp folder.
 The .tmp folder is visible for your clients.

 Run `bower install` and `sails lift` and your Sails.js, AngularJS app is ready.